 There is an undersupply of criticism

-Freedom of speech, and trenchant criticism, is of course central to civilisation.
-Too often, people jump to the conclusion that in communist China there is no freedom of speech, but in democratic India, all is well on this score.
+Freedom of speech, and trenchant criticism, is central to civilisation.
+Too often, people jump to the conclusion that in communist China there is no freedom of speech, but in democratic India, all is well.
 This represents an underestimation of how hard it is, to get to freedom of speech.

-I feel there are three larger dimensions to this problem, going beyond the simple direct attacks on freedom of speech.
+I feel there are three interesting angles in this problem, going beyond these simple direct attacks on freedom of speech.

 I. Official cooperation that corrupts